jackamsterdam/second-project-jquery-bootstrap-api/README.md

 Create github repo, vscode, open git kraken to see GUI progress

 If you click the more info button in less than 2 minutes the data will be sent from local storage and no calls to the API will be made.
 But more than 2 minutes the local storage with that specific coin will dissapear and a new call to the API will be made once more info is clicked.

+This app is responsive to the following sizes:

+Small devices (landscape phones, 576px and up)

+Medium devices (tablets, 768px and up)

+Large devices (desktops, 992px and up)

+Extra large devices (large desktops, 1200px and up)